Manage and mitigate the impact of bot traffic with Akamai Bot Manager.

 Akamai SIEM Integration allows you to integrate Bot Manager into your existing security information and event management (SIEM) infrastructure.
 This enables you to correlate events from Bot Manager along with those from other security solutions for broader visibility across your entire security infrastructure.
 You can pull security events data directly from the Akamai platform in real time through an OPEN API.
 SIEM Integration includes connectors for Splunk, HP ArcSight, and IBM QRadar out of the box; you can also custom-develop connectors for other SIEM solutions.

 Akamai Site Shield provides an additional layer of protection that helps to prevent bots from bypassing the cloud-based protections of Bot Manager and directly accessing the application origin.
 Site Shield gives you a list of IP addresses for Akamai edge servers that are allowed to communicate with the application origin, and through which Akamai will direct all traffic to the protected website or web application.
-You can then whitelist the Site Shield servers and block all other incoming connections on ports 80 and 443, either at the network firewall or by working with your Internet service provider (ISP).
+You can then allowlist the Site Shield servers and block all other incoming connections on ports 80 and 443, either at the network firewall or by working with your Internet service provider (ISP).
 By restricting clients from directly accessing the origin, Site Shield forces bot traffic to go through Bot Manager for optimal bot management.

 Bot Manager Editions